The Privacy, Data Protection and Cybersecurity Law Review: Hong Kong

-There is currently no mandatory data breach notification requirement in Hong Kong (although, as noted below, there are proposals to amend the PDPO to introduce this requirement).
+There is currently no mandatory data breach notification requirement in Hong Kong.
 In October 2015 and then again in January 2019, the PCPD revised its Guidance on Data Breach Handling and the Giving of Breach Notifications, which provides data users with practical steps in handling data breaches and to mitigate the loss and damage caused to the individuals involved.
 Although the PCPD noted in the Guidance that there are no statutory notification requirements, the PCPD recommended that data users strongly consider notifying affected persons and relevant authorities, such as the PCPD.
 In particular, after assessing the situation and the impact of the data breach, the data users should consider whether the following persons should be notified as soon as practicable:

 - the affected data subjects;